 Mallam Yar’adua was either unwilling or unable to come, so I debated General Buhari on that fateful nationally televised debate.
 As permanent video records indicate my last words at the end of the debates as we shook hands was; This country can be fixed, General; we can work together to change this country for our children.
 We must fix Nigeria.
 In that spirit I ended up in his Hotel Suite for dinner that night.

 From that moment forward the main role I have played has been to try to pull together a formidable opposition and help build a value platform on which it could rest.
 After the terribly rigged elections that brought Yar’adua to office I worked with General Buhari, Alhaji Atiku Abubakar and others to show how flawed those elections were.
 In 2010 and 2011 I worked, first with the late chief Anthony Enahoro and Chief Olu Falae in pursuit of the same goal.
 When Ashiwaju Bola Ahmed Tinubu invited me to accompany him on a similar mission a year ago I confessed that I was near exhaustion on that track but will work with him where necessary.
 He succeeded where we had failed and I have praised that accomplishment and been working, as promised to help with future content and structure.
 I have no doubt that this is not perfection on day one but it is a strong head start in what may be one of the biggest left of centre people centred political movements in the world since Fabian socialism gripped the soul of Europe after World War II and catapulted the Labour party into prominence in the United Kingdom.
 This is both an article of faith and statement of hope on the one hand as it is a rigorous reading of trends on the other.

-Pat Utomi, Professor of Political Economy and Entrepreneurship, is founder of the Centre for Values in Leadership.
+Pat Utomi, Political Economist and Professor of Entrepreneurship is Founder of the Centre for Values in Leadership.